cayek/TESS3/README.md

 # Installation

-## R packaged software
+## R package

 You can install the R package directly from the github repository thanks to the package devtools.
-If you don't already have devtools R package you can install it from CRAN:
+If you don't already have devtools R package you can install it from CRAN.
+In a R session paste this command:

 ```R
 install.packages("devtools")
 ```

-Then, you can install the package:
+Then, you can install the package.
+In a R session paste this command:

 ```R
 devtools::install_github("cayek/TESS3/tess3r")